What's in your GP record

 If there are no issues with making this information available, you'll be able to see it when you view your GP record online.

-You can view your GP health record by logging into your account on the NHS website or NHS App.
+You can view your GP health record using the NHS App or by logging into your account on the NHS website.

 You can create an account if you do not already have one.